 Mrs. Domaschk has been teaching Kindergarten at Hunters Creek Elementary School for forty years.
 She manages a garden on the campus where she and the children cultivate, harvest and maintain a beautiful garden.
 All five Kindergarten classes participate in this project, which Mrs. Domaschk oversees during science study time and in her spare time, after school and on weekends.
 She initiated HCE’s recycling program five years ago, and in that first year, drove the aluminum collected each week to the recycling center across town; she has also worked on a Solar Garden and assisted in the design of HCE’s Butterfly Garden.
 Mrs. Domaschk is a much-loved teacher who is wonderful, engaging and energetic.

-— — Proposed by the Garden Club of Houston, Zone IX
+Proposed by: Member of The Garden Club of Houston, Zone IX

 Joan McHenry Hoblitzell has been a volunteer at Irvine Nature Center since 1995.
 She works diligently as a Volunteer Naturalist Guide, inspiring children to embrace the outdoors as they learn everything they can about their natural surroundings.
 She has done this with enthusiasm through the years, thus encouraging and inspiring these young minds to become the leaders we desperately need in the environmental emergencies we all face.
 She helps with Irvine’s Nature in the Classroom outreach program and Irvine’s Urban Education outreach program where she shares her love of nature with under-served school children from Baltimore City’s public schools.

-— Proposed by St. George's Garden Club, Zone VI
+Proposed by: Member of St. George's Garden Club, Zone VI

 Linda Kruhmin is the Farm Operations Manager for The Talking Farm, an Evanston, Illinois, based non-profit “urban farm” whose mission is “to cultivate healthy, sustainable communities by supporting the production and appreciation of locally grown food.”
 Thanks to Linda’s boundless energy and enthusiasm, The Talking Farm has established numerous urban farms throughout the Evanston/Skokie area, many at local schools.
 She has inspired our children about the importance of having access to local fresh foods and has shown what fun it can be in the process.
 Linda inspires all of us, above all our children, about the “beauty and fragility of our planet” and the need to preserve our access to fresh foods.

-— Proposed by Garden Club of Evanston, Zone XI
+Proposed by: Member of Garden Club of Evanston, Zone XI

 Dr. Stewart Slafter has taught for thirteen years at Sacred Heart School, a pre-school through 12th grade private school in Atherton, California.
 Under Dr. Slafter’s leadership, a 20,000-square-foot organic garden is maintained and operated by students and faculty as part of an Environmental Science and Global Studies course.
 Dr. Slafter says, “One of the chief purposes of our garden is to teach students how to be stewards of the earth’s resources.
 By teaching young people about sustainability; how they can grow food and learn every step in the process, they understand that agriculture can be continued on a permanent basis.”
 Dr. Slafter’s wide knowledge and enthusiasm inspire students in all age groups.

-— Proposed by Hillsborough Garden Club, Zone XII
+Proposed by: Member of Hillsborough Garden Club, Zone XII

 Lisa Kurstin is the Manager of Education Programs for Descanso Gardens as well as Los Angeles County and has provided well-developed opportunities for students of all ages.
 She offers educational programming at the Harvest Garden established by volunteers in 1964 to provide developmentally disabled children a once-per-week outdoors experience with plants, gardening and nature studies, and education for school children who visit Descanso Gardens on field trips.
 She is deeply committed to education that is lively, experiential, exploratory, expressive…but always based in the context of the Garden.

-— Proposed by Pasadena Garden Club, Zone XII
+Proposed by: Member of Pasadena Garden Club, Zone XII

 Pat Penchalk has been teaching 5th graders for 15 years at Leggett Community Learning Center in Akron, Ohio.
 With her many years of teaching experience and personal interest in science and the environment, she is giving inner-city children a rare opportunity to learn about nature and explore an outdoor world unknown to them.
 Pat has been enhancing the environmental education of her students by participating in various residential programs at the Cuyahoga Valley Environmental Education Center.
 In addition, she has assisted the CVEEC in creating the specialized curriculum for two distinctively different programs as well as providing hands on teaching and assistance with the children.

-— Proposed by Akron Garden Club, Zone X
+Proposed by: Member of Akron Garden Club, Zone X

 John Cunningham, a science teacher at Foote School for over 25 years, has been a trailblazer while working with young children in horticulture and the environment.
 John initiated Foote School’s Environment Action Group (EAG) to provide a way for interested students in grades 6 thru 9 to pursue a broad range of activities related to conservation, horticulture and ecology.
 He has inspired many students during his long career to appreciate the “beauty and fragility of our planet.”
 With John’s influence, Ecology plays a part in the curriculum of each grade, from the tending of a garden to the more complex ideas about using alternative energy to offset the environmental costs of consumerism.

-— Proposed by Darlene Zimmerman, Garden Club of New Haven, Zone II
+Proposed by: Member of Garden Club of New Haven, Zone II